MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Essbase.md

 ## Using data source navigator when importing data

-When **Data Connectivity mode** is set to **Import**, the data source navigator loads the servers configured for the APS server you’ve provided in the URL.
+When **Data Connectivity mode** is set to **Import**, the data source navigator loads the servers configured for the APS server you've provided in the URL.
 Expanding a server node in the tree reveals the available applications.
 Expanding an application node reveals the available databases (also known as cubes).
 Expanding a database node reveals the available measures and dimensions.
 The dimension can be further expanded to reveal the levels in the hierarchy for each dimension.

 Choose a measure and all (or specific) dimension levels by selecting the checkbox next to the name.
 A preview of the data is provided in the pane on the right.
 You can select the **Load** button to retrieve the data associated with the selection or select the **Transform Data** button to set further filters on the data before loading it in Power BI.